Version Control For Migrations

 How do I get started with version control for migrations?

-Start by selecting a tool, setting up version control for migration scripts, and integrating the process into your development workflow.
+Start by selecting a tool that fits your needs, setting up versioning, and integrating it into your development workflow.
+Follow best practices to ensure a smooth implementation.

 Synchronize [Version Control] processes for seamless collaboration in agile and remote teams.